 Be it in Montreal or elsewhere.

 The Contested Urban Environment experiment is in its second year.
 The first experiment was held in Australia in November 2017, and the third one will be held in the United States in 2019.
 The final one slated for the U.K. is in the planning stages for 2020.
-Technology tested during this time could mean availability to military personnel by 2025.
+Technology tested during this time could be available to military personnel by 2025.